[2025] Best LLMs for Coding Ranked: Free, Local, Open Models

 1 What is the best LLM for coding right now?

 The best LLM for coding right now depends on your needs.
-For cloud use, GPT-4.5 and Claude 3.5 Sonnet lead the pack.
-For local setups, models like Code Llama 3 and DeepSeek-Coder stand out.
-These models score high on benchmarks like HumanEval and offer great real-world coding help.
+For cloud use, GPT-5 and Claude 4.5 Sonnet lead the pack.
+For local setups, the best models are GPT-OSS and Qwen3 for their powerful reasoning.

 2 Which AI model performs best for real-world coding tasks?

-Models like GPT-4.5 excel at handling complex projects, debugging, and multi-language support.
-Locally, DeepSeek-Coder and Code Llama 3 are strong performers that you can run without internet.
+Models like GPT-5 excel at handling complex projects, debugging, and multi-language support.
+Locally, DeepSeek, Qwen 3 and Llama 3 are strong performers that you can run without internet.

 3 Can I run a coding LLM locally for free?

 Yes.
-Many open-source coding LLMs like StarCoder2 and DeepSeek-Coder are free to download and run on your own PC.
+Many open-source coding LLMs like Qwen 3 and DeepSeek are free to download and run on your own PC.
 You just need compatible hardware and the right tools.
 With Nut Studio, you don't need to write any terminal commands — just download, click, and run.

 You usually need a decent GPU with enough VRAM (8GB or more) for smooth local coding LLM performance.
 Some smaller models run on CPU but will be slower.
 Nut Studio checks your system and recommends the best local model for code — no hardware guesswork.